Bishop, Diocese of the Carolinas and Rector, St. Andrew’s Church, Mt. Pleasant, SC. Email

 Born October 12, 1963, Bishop Wood is the oldest of two sons born to the late Elanore Mitchell (Smith) Wood and the late Jewell Nelson Wood.
 He attended Lake Catholic High School in Mentor, Ohio, graduating in 1981.
 He earned a Bachelor of Arts degree in History from Cleveland State University in 1986.
 He then completed his priestly formation at the Protestant Episcopal Theological Seminary in Virginia where he earned a Masters of Divinity.

 Bishop Wood was married to Jacqueline Elizabeth (Benner) Wood on February 1, 1986.
-Together, they have four sons, one grandson and one granddaughter.
+Together, they have four sons, two grandsons and one granddaughter.

 Bishop Wood was ordained to the diaconate on June 15, 1991 and to the priesthood on February 1, 1992 by Bishop James R. Moodey, VIII Bishop of Ohio.
 He was appointed Vicar of St. Anne-in-the-Fields in Madison, Ohio where he served until April of 1995.
 He then served as Associate Rector and Chief of Staff at St. Luke’s parish in Bath, Ohio until his move to South Carolina.